-- Rule 18: Burgenland Holding Aktiengesellschaft is contractually integrated in the audit and risk management systems as well as the internal control system of EVN AG, which can be accessed at any time.
-Given the low complexity and the size of the Company as well as the desire to keep administration as efficient as possible, the Executive Board considers existing checks and controls as sufficient and does not regard a separate audit plan as necessary.
-Furthermore, Energie Burgenland AG has its own audit system in place.
+- Rule 18: Burgenland Holding Aktiengesellschaft is contractually integrated into the audit and risk management system and the internal control system of EVN AG, which can be accessed at any time.
+In view of the low complexity and size of the company and the need for maximum efficiency in administration, a separate audit plan is not considered necessary and the existing controls are deemed adequate by the Executive Board.
+Moreover, Energie Burgenland AG has set up its own audit system.

-- Rules 27a to 31: Since the Executive Board receives a fixed remuneration and there are no executive employees at Burgenland Holding Aktiengesellschaft, Rules 27a to 31 are applicable only to a limited degree.
+- Rules 27a to 31: As the Executive Board only receives a fixed remuneration and there are no executives in the Burgenland Holding Aktiengesellschaft, rules 27a to 31 are of limited application.

 - Rule 37: The Chairman of the Supervisory Board communicates with the entire Executive Board.
 The company is a holding company with a small volume of operating activities.
 The Supervisory Board has therefore not currently made use of the option to appoint a Chairman of the Executive Board (see the explanatory statement to Rule 16).
 There is no time limit; a change is possible at any time.
 The coordination of strategy, business development and risk management with the Executive Board as a whole functions smoothly in view of the manageable number of business transactions.